Japan vows "concrete" steps to cut Iran oil reliance

-Iran faces the prospects of cutbacks in oil sales to its top buyers including China and Japan.
+Iran faces the prospects of cutbacks in oil sales to China, Japan and India, its top three buyers who together take more than 40 percent of its crude exports.
 The European Union, a major buyer, has committed to banning imports of Iranian oil.

 "We would like to take action concretely to further reduce (that) in a planned manner," he said after meeting Geithner.